-There are limits to the transaction fees with only a certain amount of Gas being able to be be paid per block.
+There are limits to the transaction fees with only a certain amount of Gas being able to be paid per block.
 However, the miners can slowly raise these limits and increase the Gas limit by small amounts.
-It is thought that some of the cause to the rise in fees is down to the US-dollar backed stablecoin Tether and the rise in popularity in decentralized exchanges and dapps.
+It is thought that some of the cause of the rise in fees is down to the US-dollar backed stablecoin Tether and the rise in popularity in decentralized exchanges and DApps.

 How to Reduce Gas Fees

 Below are just some ways that you can help to reduce the Ethereum Gas fees that you pay.

 You can certainly save yourself on fees when you edit your gas with the help of Eth Gas Station.
 When you’re sending transactions from the likes of MetaMask, the gas fee will automatically be prefilled for you.